cheapskatecoder/draconic/AI_USAGE.md

 ## AI Usage

-Used ChatGPT to write documentation and the utility file test_api.sh
+Used ChatGPT to write documentation, and writing tests to varying degree.

 ---